bbh/devenv/README.md

 closer to the real production than their standalone local environments.

 To do it, we are currently using Vagrant/Puppet and Virtualbox.
 This project
-includes VMs to provide the followin list of services:
+includes VMs to provide the following services:

 * Git
 * Subversion